kirkpsmith/rfb-dev-kit/docs/README.md

 markdown syntax (that we call BuildUp).
 This allows you to keep track of parts in the documentation.
 More detailed documentation is available on the [GitBuilding website](https://gitbuilding.io).

+To edit live on your machine, run `gitbuilding serve` from this directory.